stanfordnlp/CoreNLP/_pages/download.md

 </dependencies>
 ```

-If you want to get a language models jar off of Maven for Arabic, Chinese, German, or Spanish, add this to your `pom.xml`:
+If you want to get a language models jar off of Maven for Arabic,
+Chinese, German, or Spanish, also add this inside `dependencies` to your `pom.xml`:

 ``` xml
 <dependency>